 - Marketing.
 Before we receive financial payment for marketing activities using your PHI, we must obtain your written permission.
 We may, however, communicate with you about products or services related to your treatment, case management, care coordination, or alternative treatments, therapies, health care providers or care settings without your permission.
 Your permission is also not needed for small promotional items and face-to-face communications.

 - Sale of PHI.
-We may not sell your PHI without your written permission, except that we may be paid our cost to provide PHI for certain purposes such as public health purposes and other purposes permitted by HIPAA.
+Your PHI will not be sold without your written permission, except that we may be paid our cost to provide PHI for certain purposes such as public health purposes and other purposes permitted by HIPAA.

 Revoking Your Authorization